BitcoinComfy/BitcoinMRE/README.md

 #### I have signed PSBT, how do I broadcast it?

+You can scan the QR using for example Specter wallet and broadcast it.

+If you don't want to use Camera / QR, you can export it using the SD Card.

 First of all perform a Clean Exit (it will wipe BSS/Heap) and remove the battery for 1 minute to ensure data on the RAM is gone.

 When you sign a PSBT, a base64 encoded PSBT is generated with the appended ".signed.psbt" extension.

-To broadcast I use Bitcoin Core command line.
+To broadcast I use either Specter wallet either the Bitcoin Core command line (works better, especially if the PSBT needs an utxoupdatepsbt).

 Fire up the daemon: